Volst/graphql-authentication/README.md

 **Features:**

-* Signup with good ol' email/password and confirmation email
+- Signup with good ol' email/password and confirmation email
-* Login
+- Login
-* Invite another user (sends email)
+- Invite another user (sends email)
-* Password reset
+- Password reset
-* Change password of current user
+- Change password of current user
-* Update current user info
+- Update current user info
-* Support for [graphql-shield](https://github.com/maticzav/graphql-shield) to deal with permissions
+- Support for [graphql-shield](https://github.com/maticzav/graphql-shield) to deal with permissions

 # Motivation

 Adding user authentication seems simple; there are lots of examples on how to write a "login" and a "signup" resolver.
 You implement it in your own project and continue working.
-After a while you'll have users forgetting their password so you need to build that.
-Then you want to be able to invite users, so you'll build that.
+After a while you'll have users forgetting their password so you need to build something for that.
+Then you want to be able to invite users, ... you get the idea.
 After a while you have a lot of boilerplate code related to user authentication.

 The intention with this package is **to let you write as less user-related code as possible**, while being flexible enough to support different use cases like open sign up, invitation-only signup, extra fields on the User model etc.